OpenNebula/docs/source/advanced_components/applications_containerization/docker_host_provision_with_docker_machine.rst

 Make sure the network you pass throught $NETWORK_NAME allow Docker Machine to connect to the VM.

-You can use many other options for create a VM, like create a VM from a template, you can see all the available options at :ref:`Docker Machine Driver References <docker_machine_driver_reference>` section.
+If you want to use templates, which is neccesary for vCenter you can take a look at the "Using Templates" section of :ref:`Docker Machine Driver References <docker_machine_driver_reference>`.

 Step 5 - Interact with your Docker Engine
 ================================================================================